zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-configuration-compliance-management/em-configuration-compliance-management-livelabs.md

 ***Note:*** As per security policies all external connections to this workshop instance are to be done over SSH.
 As a result, proceed as indicated in *Steps 0 (A/B)* to establish an SSH tunnel for each remote port required for this lab.

 ## **Step 0 (A):** Running your Workload on MacOS or Windows with Unix/Linux emulators
 The following steps are meant for anyone running this workshop on MacOS, Unix/Linux, or Windows with Unix/Linux emulators such as Cygwin, MobaXterm, Exceed, and other similar utilities.
-If you are on Windows and use *PuTTY* utility as your SSH Client, please skip to the next step.
+If you are on Windows and use *PuTTY* utility as your SSH client, please skip to the next step.

-### Application Access
+### **Application Access**
 Applications and local/remote ports pair:

     - EM13c OMS Console, (7803/7803)